omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

   <img width="500" alt="RSMC-C1a-RD1a" src="https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/imgs/RSMC-C1a-RD1a.png">
 </p>

-Alice's OBD constructs refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:
+Alice's OBD constructs a promised transaction and a refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:

 step 1: Alice constructs a temporary 2-2 multi-sig address using Alice's temporary private key Alice2 and waiting Bob's signature: Alice2 & Bob.

 step 2: Alice constructs a promise payment C1a out of Alice & Bob, one output is 60 USDT to `Alice2 & Bob`, and the other output is 40 USDT to Bob.

-step 3: RD1a is the first output of C1a, which pays Alice 60 USDT, but with a sequence number preventing immediate payment if Alice cheat.
+step 3: RD1a is the first output of C1a, which pays Alice 60 USDT, but with a sequence number preventing immediate payment if Alice cheats.

-step 4: Bob signs C1a and RD1a, sends back to Alice.
+step 4: Bob signs C1a and RD1a, constructs the symmetric C1b/RD1b, hands to Alice for signature.

-step 5: Alice's OBD constructs refund transaction: C1b/RD1b.
+step 5: Alice signs C1b/RD1b and send back to bob.

+Both sides verifies the signed the transactions, if all correct, Alice and Bob update their local database.
+Alice broadcast the funding transaction.
+C1a and C1b cost the same output, only one can enter the blockchain.

+Any side broadcasts C1a/C1b, the couterparty immediatly gets the output1 of C1a/C1b, but has to wait for a seq=1000 to get his fund.
+If this broadcast is a cheat, the counterparty can broadcast BR1a or BR1b immediately and get the remaining funds in the channel immediately.

 `byte_array`: an array of bytes, the first 4 byte indicate the length of the array.
 `32*byte`: a fixed length version of `byte_array`, where the decimal value of the first 4 bytes is 32.